informeddeno/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Prototype: int _strlen(char *s);
 4. a function that prints a string, followed by a new line, to stdout.
 Prototype: void _puts(char *str);
+5. function that prints a string, in reverse, followed by a new line.
+Prototype: void print_rev(char *s);